 OCP Amendment and Rezoning applications are approved by Council in accordance with Part 14, Division 5 of the Local Government Act.

 The full OCP Amendment and Rezoning process is outlined in the diagram below.
-Once you are ready to apply, ensure you have completed the OCP Amendment/Rezoning Application Checklist, and submit the online Development and Land Use Application form.
+Once you are ready to apply, ensure you have completed the OCP Amendment/Rezoning Application Checklist, [PDF/272KB] and submit the online Development and Land Use Application form.

 What is Subdivision?